-The recommended diagnostic procedure is shown in ▶ Fig 1.
+The recommended diagnostic procedure is shown in ► Fig 1.
+Only guality-assured laboratory methods may be used to measure venous plasma glucose and HbA{1c} for diagnosing diabetes.

-Only quality-assured laboratory methods are allowed to measure venous plasma glucose and HbA{1c} for diagnosing diabetes.
+This is defined in the guidelines of German Medical Association for Quality Assurance in Laboratory Medical Examinations (Rili-BÄK) uniformly for central laboratories as well as for point-of-care testing (POCT) [2].
+Participation in interlaboratory comparisons has so far not been mandatory for POCT methods used in practices.
+However, if POCT systems are approved by the manufacturer for diagnostic use, we also recommend successful participation in external interlaboratory comparison for use in diagnostics.

-This is defined in the guidelines of the German Medical Association for Quality Assurance in Laboratory Medical Examinations (Rili-BÄK) uniformly for central laboratories as well as for point-of-care testing (POCT) [2].
-Participation in interlaboratory comparisons has so far not been mandatory for POCT methods used in medical offices.
-However, if POCT systems are approved by the manufacturer for diagnostic use, we also recommend successful participation in external interlaboratory comparison for use in diagnostics, Laboratory Diagnostics Commission of the DDG and DGKL recommends their application after successful participation in external interlaboratory comparisons.
+The specifications for the performance of an oGTT are listed in

-The specifications for the performance of an oGTT are listed in Tab.
+▶ Tab.
 2.